MatteoGabriele/vue-analytics/docs/ecommerce.md

 ### Usage
 All ecommerce features are accessable via the `ecommerce` object

+- addItem
+- addTransaction
+- addProduct
+- addImpression
+- setAction
+- addPromo
+- send

-Please check the relative documentation in the Google Analytics dev guide for all the other methods
+Remember that not all methods are included in the Ecommerce or the Enhanced Ecommerce, so please check the relative documentation in the Google Analytics dev guide.

 - [Ecommerce](https://developers.google.com/analytics/devguides/collection/analyticsjs/ecommerce)
 - [Enhanced Ecommerce](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce)